yoavram/mamba/README.md

 ### Processes

 #### Drift
-Drift is the simplest force of evolution.
-It randomly chooses individuals for the next generation from the individuals at the current generation.
+Drift randomly chooses individuals for the next generation from the individuals at the current generation.
 There is no bias and every individual has the same chance of being choosen - it's a random sampling procedure.
 Because we keep counts of number of individuals at each class we can simply use these counts with a multinomial random function to do the sampling.

 #### Selection